The Huge and Dark Caves of Niah National Park

 Leaving Miri along the coastal road, just out of town there’s a long stretch of beach lined with pine trees, one can’t possibly ask for a better camping spot.
 But of course, we move ahead, paying a brief visit to Tusan Beach again, hoping to find some vendors to buy some snacks and drinks.
 Unfortunately, is Monday and it’s a desert here, another great camping site though.

-Niah National park: fees, schedules, accommodation, and tiny animals
+Niah National Park: fees, schedules, accommodation, and tiny animals

 Niah Caves Animals

-some of the weirdest insects I’ve ever seen crawl the walkways of Niah national Park
+some of the weirdest insects I’ve ever seen crawl the walkways of Niah National Park

-We arrive at the Niah National Park around closing time (opening hours are 8am to 5pm).
+We arrive at the Niah National Park around closing time (opening hours are 8 am to 5 pm).
 We take a room inside the park for 40MYR.
 There are 4 beds so each bed comes for 10 ringgit (2€).

 We wake up early and after a breakfast of three fried eggs each we pay the entry fee (the usual 20MYR) and walk into the park.
 There’s a river to be crossed by boat, we see if we can spot some crocodiles but nothing.
-Just where the boat drops us there is the museum of the park, there are many interesting photos explaining how do locals collect bird nests.
+Just where the boat drops us there is the museum of the park, there are many interesting photos explaining how locals collect bird nests.

 The Iban village